 Docking might be difficult depending on the wind, the current, and your type of boat.
 Make sure your bumpers are out as you go closer to the dock or shore to protect your ship, slow down, and make sure the docking lines are fastened.
 Bring the boat about two feet from the dock if the wind is blowing in that direction; the breeze will then gently pull it in.
 Then you can use lines to secure it.
 Approach the dock at a 20-to-30-degree angle to account for the wind if it is blowing away from the beach.
 Then tighten the bow line.

 Remember that these boating safety tips only cover the basics.
 If you are not experienced in proper docking and anchoring procedures, consider the next suggestion.
+In addition to the above, here are also some additional tips to keep you accident free this summer.

 The Best Boating Safety Tip: Take a Boat Safety Course